dub-em/Election-Campaign-Application/README.md

     - https://research-questions-api.herokuapp.com/redoc

 ### Contribution
-This Project is open to contribution and collaboration for now.
+This Project is open to contribution and collaboration.

 ### Author
 + Main Maintainer: Michael Dubem Igbomezie